The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🇫🇷 Louvre Museum – Paris

-Contrary to what one might think, no Van Gogh painting is part of the Louvre's permanent collections.
-This museum, more dedicated to earlier periods (Renaissance, Antiquity, etc.), does not have Van Gogh's works in its usual galleries.
+Contrary to what one might think, no painting by Van Gogh is part of the permanent collections of the Louvre.
+This museum, more dedicated to earlier periods (Renaissance, Antiquity, etc.), does not have any works by Van Gogh in its usual galleries.

 🇫🇷 Van Gogh Foundation – Arles

-City where Van Gogh spent an intense period of creation, Arles pays tribute to him through a dedicated foundation.
-Although the foundation does not have a permanent collection of his works, it regularly offers temporary exhibitions that put his art in dialogue with that of other contemporary artists.
+The city where Van Gogh spent an intense period of creation, Arles pays tribute to him through a dedicated foundation.
+Although the foundation does not have a permanent collection of his works, it regularly offers temporary exhibitions that engage his art with that of other contemporary artists.

 🇳🇱 Kröller-Müller Museum – Otterlo (Netherlands)

-Less well known than the Amsterdam museum, this museum nevertheless has the second largest collection of Van Gogh's works in the world!
+Less known than the Amsterdam museum, this museum has the second largest collection of Van Gogh's works in the world!
 It houses more than 90 paintings, including:

 🌉 The Langlois Bridge at Arles (1888)